MS Frame Duration Keyword

 NOTE:- Prior to version 188.8.131.52 of DMDX this was not an F parameter replacement,

 it is now.

-is provided for one of two situations.
+is provided for one of three situations.
 Either you don't care about precise

 tachistoscopic presentations (for example you are specifying frame durations